 When Rihanna announced her new beauty brand, Fenty, in 2017, many could be forgiven for thinking it would turn into just another celebrity-backed brand.
 From the Kardashians to Gwyneth Paltrow, famous faces have been adding their names to brands in the hope that their star power will help boost growth and revenue.

 However, Rihanna did something different from all the other celebs.
 Instead of just relying on her name to sell the brand, she focused on creating products that put the customer first and helped to increase diversity within the beauty business.

 But how exactly did Rihanna manage something so impressive?
-In this article, we’ll take a deep dive into the Fenty brand to see how the singer’s beauty and branding savvy helped to build a seemingly unbeatable brand identity.
+In this article, we’ll take a deep dive into Fenty's branding to see how the singer’s own image and business savvy helped to build a seemingly unbeatable brand identity.

-Who Is the Fenty Audience?
+Who Is Fenty's Audience?

 How Has Fenty Increased Brand Awareness?